Have a stinky house? Are your pets to blame?

 4. Use Baking Soda To Sprinkle Around The House

 Baking soda is not only the primary ingredient in most vacuum powders, but it naturally absorbs bad smells and pet odors.
 Since too many cleaning solutions and odor controllers can be toxic to your pets, baking soda is a safer alternative.

 Just sprinkle baking powder over carpets and rugs and over any smelly furniture.
 Let the baking soda sit overnight, and then vacuum it up the next morning.
 Just like that, everything will smell better.

 If you like, you can add some pretty smelling essential oils to the baking soda to act as an air freshener and not just an odor absorber.
-Just drop in a few drops of essential oil into the baking soda, leave the baking soda to mix in with the oils for a few hours first so that it has time to absorb fully, and then use the nicer smelling baking soda for sprinkling around the house and vacuum up.
+Just drop in a drop or two of essential oil into the baking soda, leave the baking soda to mix in with the oils for a few hours first so that it has time to absorb fully, and then use the nicer smelling baking soda for sprinkling around the house and vacuum up.
 (If you don't want to use baking soda, you can just add some essential oils to water or vodka in a spray bottle and mist your smelly stuff with that to give a fresh scent boost.)
+Just be careful using any essential oils - use only a tiny amount since pets are more sensitive and can even be allergic.
+Be especially careful with tea tree oil for dogs and cats and oregano, thyme and citrus oils around cats.

 5. Keep Your Pets Off The Furniture Or Use Pet Throws